neich/nodi/README.md

 ctx.initialize(); // initialize the rest of the objects
 ```

-How to build di-lite locally
+How to build nodi locally
 ---------------------------

 ### Prerequisite modules